 - Zero O&M costs

 You can configure scaling policies in advance.
-When the load increases, Auto Scaling automatically creates ECS instances and adds the instances to the backend server group of the associated Server Load Balancer (SLB) instance and IP addresses of the instances to the whitelist that manages access to the associated ApsaraDB RDS instance.
-When the load decreases, Auto Scaling automatically removes ECS instances from the backend server group of the associated SLB instance and IP addresses from the whitelist that manages access to the associated ApsaraDB RDS instance and then releases the instances.
+When the workloads increase, Auto Scaling automatically creates ECS instances, adds the instances to the backend server group of the associated Server Load Balancer (SLB) instance, and adds the private IP addresses of the instances to the whitelist that manages access to the associated ApsaraDB RDS instance.
+When the workloads decrease, Auto Scaling automatically removes ECS instances from the backend server group of the associated SLB instance and the private IP addresses from the whitelist that manages access to the associated ApsaraDB RDS instance and then releases the instances.
 The whole process is automatically triggered and completed without manual intervention.

 - Flexibility and intelligence